 Obstetric social workers assist new mothers and their families from the beginning of pregnancy until after delivery.
 Your family’s care then can be transferred to a pediatric social worker for continued support throughout your baby’s life.
-Our social workers are master’s level-prepared mental health clinicians who help with the transition to parenthood and identify resources at MGHfC, Mass General and within the community to support our patients.
+Our social workers are master’s level-prepared mental health clinicians who help with the transition to parenthood and identify resources at MGfC, Mass General and within the community to support our patients.

 Newborn Developmental Follow-Up Clinic

-The Newborn Developmental Follow-Up Clinic at MGHfC provides comprehensive evaluation and follow-up services for at-risk infants and toddlers from birth to two years.
+The Newborn Developmental Follow-Up Clinic at MGfC provides comprehensive evaluation and follow-up services for at-risk infants and toddlers from birth to two years.
 Infants cared for at this clinic include babies who were born premature, had serious medical problems or were born with congenital anomalies.
 The clinic provides important services to help families and community-based pediatricians address issues of growth and development of high-risk patients.
 Neonatal specialists at the clinic aid in the early identification of potential medical, neurological, developmental and nutritional issues, and guide families and primary care providers to specific services as needed.